mtill/py-markdown-journal/README.md

 The compile\_handout-script generates a "handout" for your notes, i.e., for each tag, a dedicated markdown file is generated, subsuming all relevant journal entries.

-All words starting with an "#" are considered as a tag, e.g., by adding the word "#journalling" somewhere in your journal, the respective tag is assigned to that journal entry.
+All words starting with an "x" are considered as a tag, e.g., by adding the word "xjournalling" somewhere in your journal, the respective tag is assigned to that journal entry.

 ## Example for the journal file
-## 20240201 #journalling telephone call with expert group
+## 20240201 xjournalling telephone call with expert group
 - the following ideas have been discussed:
   - the new journalling method improves productivity by 10%
   - ...

-## 20240203 #inbox meeting with boss
+## 20240203 xinbox meeting with boss
 - important things to do:
   - write technical concept for requirements engineering
   - send mail to Robert

-Note here that tags start with "#".
+Note here that tags start with "x".
+(This prefix was chosen due to the fact that autocompletion does not work with non-alphabet characters in my favorite editor.)

 Now, run the compile\_handout script and it will generate a nicely formatted summary that's easy to scroll through: